cms-dpoa/cms-dpoa-getting-started/_sources/computing/basic/unix-bash.md

 # Unix command line

 Prerequisites:
-- make sure that a linux terminal is available, at least one of
+- make sure that a linux terminal is available, at least one of the following
-  - on a local linux OS
+  - your own linux OS
   - WSL 2 linux installation on Windows 10
   - lxplus (CERN registration needed)